1914 Wheat Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Survival Distribution

-Looking at these remarkable preservation figures, the stark reality becomes immediately apparent, the initial mintage only reflected a portion of the scarcity of the 1914 wheat cent.
+Looking at these remarkable preservation figures, the stark reality becomes immediately apparent — initial mintage reflects only a portion of modern scarcity.

 The Easy Way to Know Your 1914 Wheat Penny Value

 Understanding your 1914 penny’s value requires recognizing its historical significance and rarity.
-Locate the mint markโnone (Philadelphia), D (Denver), or S (San Francisco)โbelow the date on the obverse.
-The 1914-D is exceptionally rare and valuable, with even worn examples worth $200-$500, while high-grade specimens can exceed thousands.
+Locate the mint mark — none (Philadelphia), D (Denver), or S (San Francisco) — below the date on the obverse.
+The 1914-D is exceptionally rare and valuable, with even worn examples worth $200–$500, while high-grade specimens can exceed tens of thousands.

 Also Read: Lincoln Wheat Penny Value (1909-1958)